Greetings to you music lovers, thrill seekers, conversationalists all across the fruited plane.

 Without any fear of what the ingredients are and this sort of thing.

-That was that was his theory.
+That was his theory.

-The suburban Milwaukee father of two regularly prepares dinner because his wife Dawn works second shift.
+The suburban Milwaukee father of two regularly prepares dinner because his wife, Dawn, works second shift.

-Says he's not concerned some people might associate the toy more with girls than boys.
+Waschalewski's 30, says he's not concerned some people might associate the toy more with girls than boys.

-That doesn't even cross my mind, he said.
+That doesn't even cross my mind.

 That's the problem.

-Because it even crosses my no.
+Because it even crosses mine.

-Joseph Pillar of Northville, Michigan.
+Joseph Pillera of Northville, Michigan.

-Maybe it's not as in this story, must have it look like it.
+Maybe it's not as this story must have made it look like it's gobs and oodles of them out there doing this.

-Joseph Pillar.
+Joseph Pillera.

 Northville, Michigan has a similar philosophy about kids and toys.